 (ii) in special circumstances, some other suitable person,

-to assist the spouses to achieve a reconciliation.
+to assist the spouses in achieving a reconciliation.

 Sometimes, reconciliation even happens after the parties have entered into a separation agreement resolving the issues in dispute on a final basis.

-Most standard form separation agreements include a clause that provides that if the husband and wife cohabit as husband and wife for any periods totalling less than ninety days, the terms of their Agreement will not be affected.
-However, if the parties cohabit for periods totalling 90 days or more, the terms of their Agreement will immediately become void, except that any payment, conveyance or act made or done pursuant to the terms of the Agreement will remain valid.
+Most standard form separation agreements include a clause that provides that if the parties cohabit as spouses for any periods totalling less than ninety days, the terms of their Agreement will not be affected.
+However, if the parties cohabit for periods totalling 90 days or more, including non-consecutive periods, the terms of their Agreement will immediately become void.
+However, any payments, conveyances or acts made or done pursuant to the terms of the Agreement will remain valid.
 As such, while the property transfers pursuant to an Agreement survive reconciliation, the Agreement itself would be invalidated.

-For more information on how reconciliation pay impact on property and other issues arising out of your separation, please visit our website at www.separation.ca, or call 905-415-1636 to schedule your initial consultation.
-I’m Rachel Williams, thank you for watching.
+For more information on how reconciliation may impact on property and other issues arising out of your separation, please visit our website, or call (905) 581-7222 to schedule your initial consultation.
+I’m Bo Luan, thank you for watching.